BeneoLix/SideCA-TP-CWLite/README.md

 # TPs XLIM Master Cryptis M2
 -------------------

-* November 2023.
+* First release: november 2023.

 ## Development Environment to Set

 We will use Jupyter Lab with some open sources libraries.
+Feel free to use other environments like Vstudio Code.

 ### Requirements

-On aura besoin de:
+Following libraries are needed:

 * `python` > 3.6.
 * `Jupyter Lab`: https://jupyterlab.readthedocs.io/en/stable/